HackVerse/blog/_posts/2019-11-23-tips-for-outstation-participants.md

 ## Accomodation

-All the participants coming from outside will be provided accommodation at NITK, Surathkal for all the 3 days - 24th to 26th of January.
+All outstation participants will be provided accommodation at NITK, Surathkal for all the 3 days - 24th to 26th of January.
 Matresses will be provided for a comfortable sleep.

 ## Reaching NITK